1937 Indian provincial elections: Madras Presidency

+Sind

 The Sind Legislative Assembly had 60 members.
-The Sind United Party emerged the leader with 22 seats, and the Congress secured 8 seats.
+The Sind United Party emerged the leader with 21 seats, and the Congress secured 5 seats.
 Mohammad Ali Jinnah had tried to set up a League Parliamentary Board in Sindh in 1936, but he failed, though 72% of the population was Muslim.
 Though 34 seats were reserved for Muslims, the Muslim League could secure none of them.
+Ghulam Hussain Hidayatullah of the Sindh Muslim League was sworn in as the Chief Minister of Sind with Hindu Mahasabha support on 28 April by Governor Sir Lancelot Graham.
+Within a year, he was replaced by Allah Bux Soomro of the Sind United Party.
+The assembly convened under the chairmanship of Bhojsingh Pahlajani.

 United Provinces

 The UP legislature consisted of a Legislative Council of 52 elected and 6 or 8 nominated members and a Legislative Assembly of 228 elected members: some from exclusive Muslim constituencies, some from "General" constituencies, and some "Special" constituencies.
 The Congress won a clear majority in the United Provinces, with 133 seats, while the Muslim League won only 27 out of the 64 seats reserved for Muslims.

-The Congress refused the to form coalition with the League, even though two parties had a verbal understanding to do so.
+The Congress refused to form a coalition with the League, even though the two parties had a verbal understanding to do so.
 The party offered the Muslim League a role in government if it merged itself into the Congress Party.
 While this position had a good basis it proved to be a mistake.
 The Congress disregarded that even though they had captured the large part of UP's general seats, they had not won any of the reserved Muslim seats, of which the Muslim League had won 29.

+On the Congress' refusal to assume power, the Nawab of Chhatari from the National Agriculturist Party was sworn in on 3 April by the governor Harry Graham Haig.
+Three months later, the Congress laid claim to government formation and Govind Ballabh Pant was sworn in as the Chief Minister of United Provinces.
+The legislatures convened under the chairmanship of Purushottamdas Tandon (assembly) & Sir Sitaram (council).

 Assam

 In Assam, the Congress won 33 seats out of a total of 108 making it the single largest party, though it was not in a position to form a ministry.
-The Governor called upon Sir Muhammad Sadulla, ex-Judicial Member of Assam and Leader of the Assam Valley Muslim Party to form the ministry.
-The Congress was a part of the ruling coalition.
+Sir Muhammed Saadulah of the Assam Valley Muslim Party was sworn in as the Chief Minister of Assam on 1 April by the governor Robert Niel Raid.
+One year later he was replaced with Gopinath Bordoloi of the Congress.
+The legislatures convened under the chairmanship of Basanta Kumar Das (assembly) & Monomohan Lahiri (council).